Application opens on January 19.

 Frequently asked questions

-Fall semester 2020 funding is available to students on a first-come, first-served basis through December 13.
+Spring semester 2021 funding will be available to students on a first-come, first-served basis beginning January 19.
 To access this funding, students must apply electronically through mystarkstate on the “my stuff” tab and click on “CARES Act Application”.
 Information on how to access mystarkstate can be found here.

 The following frequently asked questions (FAQs) provide guidance and information about this funding and the process to apply.

 Who is eligible for the CARES Act emergency grants funding?

-Students currently enrolled in fall semester 2020 classes at Stark State College who have unforeseen emergency expenses related to disruption of campus operations due to the coronavirus are eligible to apply for emergency funding.
+Students currently enrolled in spring semester 2021 classes at Stark State College who have unforeseen emergency expenses related to disruption of campus operations due to the coronavirus are eligible to apply for emergency funding.
 To receive the funds, you are required to be eligible to participate in the Title IV (Pell Grant and student loan) financial aid programs.
 You do not need to be a financial aid recipient but are required to complete the Free Application for Federal Student Aid (FAFSA).
 If you have not yet filed the FAFSA, you can file at fafsa.gov.

 Please note the following exceptions according to the U. S. Department of Education:

-- Fall 2020 students who were exclusively enrolled in an online program on or before March 13, 2020, are not eligible for the emergency financial aid grants
+- Spring 2021 students who were exclusively enrolled in an online program on or before March 13, 2020, are not eligible for the emergency financial aid grants

 - College Credit Plus and Early College High School students are not eligible for the CARES Act Emergency Financial Aid Grants